oceanlau/garbage/OperatingSystems/README.md

   - First-in-first-out: non-preemptive in nature.
 Has convoy effect.
   - Shortest job first: choose the job with smallest expected CPU burst.
 Provable optimal minimum average waiting time.
     - Inspiration: most jobs have bursts of computation and long waiting time for I/O. We can overlap computation of one thread with I/O time of others to maximize throughput.
-    - Can be done preemptively or preemptively.
+    - Can be done non-preemptively or preemptively.
     - Does not minimize average turnaround time.
     - Can lead to unfairness or starvation.
     - It is impossible to know the CPU burst time ahead.
 Solution: estimate based on the past.